-Warren provides the reader a glimpse of his attitude towards stocks in his portfolio.
-He advises that investor should not buy equities in anticipation of increase in stock prices in near future.
+Warren provides the reader with a glimpse of his attitude towards stocks in his portfolio.
+He advises that investor should not buy equities in anticipation of an increase in stock prices in near future.

 “We ordinarily make no attempt to buy equities for anticipated favorable stock price behavior in the short term.”

 Warren mentions in the letter that he bought the insurance business of National Indemnity Company and National Fire and Marines in 1967.
 He has held them for 10 years by the time of writing of this letter in 1977.

 A glance at the portfolio of investments of Berkshire Hathaway would indicate that Warren does not like to book profits in his stocks the moment they generate some capital gains.